 When you’re not in class, you’re probably with Auxiliary Services.
-Dining, events, parking, printing, mail services, the University Store and the OneCard are some of the Auxiliary offerings that enhance the Towson experience.
-The department is also where you go for assistance with making copies, requesting design services or signs, or enrolling your child at the university’s Child Care Center.
+Dining, parking, printing, mail services, the University Store and the OneCard are some of the Auxiliary offerings that enhance the Towson experience.
+The department is also where you go for assistance with making copies, requesting design services or signs, and purchasing tickets for on-campus events.

 When it comes to campus grounds, buildings and maintenance, Facilities Management has you covered.
 The department develops the university’s long-term vision for the future physical development of campus, and once approved, works on construction, maintenance and sustainability.
 Facilities’ wide range of services also includes material management and renting university vehicles.

-As stewards of the university’s financial resources, Financial Affairs is responsible for the lifecycle of cash flow at the university.
-Their departments collect tuition payments, handle payroll and business travel, procure goods and services, and manage university risk.
+Financial Affairs is responsible for the university's cash flow.
+Their departments collect tuition payments, handle payroll, accounts payable and business travel, and procure goods and services.

 Management Advisory and Compliance Services (MACS) assesses and manages university risk; including fraud, loss, errors, inefficiency, ineffectiveness and non-compliance with laws and regulations.
 MACS is the audit liaison to external audit groups and conducts internal reviews on an as-needed basis.

-The Office of Public Safety helps Towson stay safe through crime prevention and awareness programs, a visible police presence and the thorough investigation of all reported crime via our award-winning Police Department.
-The Office of Emergency Preparedness helps keep Towson positioned to respond to natural and man-made risks and vulnerabilities.
+The Office of Public Safety helps TU stay safe through crime prevention and awareness programs, a visible police presence and the thorough investigation of all reported crime via our award-winning Police Department.
+The Office of Emergency Preparedness helps keep TU positioned to respond to natural and man-made risks and vulnerabilities.
 Public Safety also manages campus key and electronic access and works to minimize risks and maintain compliance with environmental health and safety standards.